When do people usually wear an allergy mask?

 is best for you will depend on several factors.
 You need to ask yourself several questions before purchasing:

 Answering these will help narrow your choices some and give you a better idea of what type and size of respirator or mask you should consider.
+In general though, most

 - How often am I going to use this mask?